ngUpgraders/ng-forward/README.md

 import uiRouter from 'angular-ui-router';
 import {Component, View, Inject, EventEmitter, bootstrap} from 'ng-forward';

-// In ng-forward you don't have to need to use a single decorator if you don't
+// In ng-forward you don't need to use a single decorator if you are creating a
-// need any injectables.
+// service and you don't need any injectables.
 This class has zero annotations.
-It's a regular es6
-// class.
-We wrap this in a service for you during bootstrap. class Test{
+// It's a regular es6 class.
+We wrap this in a service for you during bootstrap. class TestService{
 	getValue(){
 		return new Promise(resolve => {
 			setTimeout(() => resolve('Async FTW!'), 3000);